Healing the Desert with Trees in Darfur

 Long-Term Impact

-By planting trees, we will be creating microclimates around the village in an area where moisture levels are virtually non-existent.
-Microclimates will reduce the temperature of the surrounding soil, stabilising moisture levels which reduces desertification and degradation whilst also helping communities to have a more successful crop yield leading to an increase in income and a reduction in food insecurity.
-We want a community forest in every Kids for Kids village and clean water for all!
+By planting trees, we are creating microclimates around each village in an area where moisture levels are virtually non-existent.
+Microclimates reduce the temperature of the surrounding soil, stabilising moisture levels.
+This reduces desertification and degradation whilst also helping communities to have a more successful crop yield - leading to an increase in income and a reduction in food insecurity.
+We dream of a community forest in every Kids for Kids village and clean water for all!

 Resources